-In addition to carrying out a complete soil test, growers should routinely check the electrical conductivity or soluble salts (EC) and pH of their growing media.
-These tests can be done on-site using portable testing meters, or samples can be sent to a University soil testing laboratory.
+In addition to carrying out a complete soil test, growers should routinely check the electrical conductivity (EC) or soluble salts and pH of their growing media.
+These tests can be done on-site using portable testing meters, or samples can be sent to a university soil testing laboratory.

-Taking a Soil Sample: Take several samples at root depth from several containers and mix together in a clean container.
+Taking a Sample: Take several samples at root depth from several containers and mix together in a clean container.
 Sampling several containers is important because a sample from one pot or flat could be an anomaly (values too high or too low) misrepresenting the crop as a whole.
 Sample about 2 hours after fertilizing or at least on the same day.
 If slow-release fertilizer pellets are present, carefully pick them out of the sample.
 If the pellets are left in, they can break during testing and this may result in an overestimation of fertility.

-Take about one cup of the soil mixture and dry at room temperature.
-Put the dry soil in a sandwich size zip-type bag and close it tightly.
-Identify each sample on the outside of the bag with the sample bag or number.
+Take about one to two cups of the medium and dry at room temperature.
+Place in a sandwich size zip-type bag and close it tightly.
+Label each sample on the outside of the bag with the sample bag or number.
 Be consistent in sampling procedures each time your sample.

 Water alkalinity is a measure of the water's capacity to neutralize acids.
 An alkalinity test measures the level of bicarbonates, carbonates and hydroxides in water.
 Test results are generally expressed as ppm of calcium carbonate.
 Irrigation water tests should always include both pH and alkalinity.
 A pH test itself is not an indication of alkalinity.
 Water with high alkalinity (i.e., high levels of bicarbonates or carbonates) always has a pH value of 7 or above, but water with high pH does not always have high alkalinity.
 This is important because high alkalinity exerts the most significant effects on growing medium fertility and plant nutrition.

-Fertilizers and Media pH: Most water-soluble fertilizers will change the potting media pH to some extent.
-Some are acid such as 20-10-20 (potential acidity 429) while others are mildly basic such as 15-0-15 (potential basicity 420).
-Potential acidity or basicity is printed on the fertilizer label based on pounds of calcium carbonate (which is the main constituent of lime) per ton of fertilizer.
+Most water-soluble fertilizers will change the potting media pH to some extent.
+Ammonium and urea-containing fertilizers lower media pH; nitrate fertilizers raise it.
+Potential acidity or basicity is printed on the fertilizer label based on pounds of calcium carbonate per ton of fertilizer.
 For example, if a 20-10-20 has a potential acidity of 429 pounds per ton, then the reaction produced by one ton of fertilizer will neutralize 429 pounds of calcium carbonate.
 If 15-0-15 has a potential basicity of 420 pounds per ton, then the reaction produced by one ton of the fertilizer will be equivalent to 420 pounds of calcium carbonate.
-The effect that a fertilizer has on media pH is determined by the nutrients (especially nitrogen) contained in the fertilizer and is dependent on the reactions that take place after the fertilizer has been applied to the crop.
+Changes in pH of the media are caused by plant responses to the forms of nitrogen.
+Because fertilizers can be used to manipulate the pH of the growing media, most growers alternate fertilizers to balance the pH of the growing medium.

 Fertilizer Injectors: In conventional greenhouses, nutrients are delivered using various water-soluble fertilizers through a fertilizer injector, through the use of controlled-release fertilizers, or using a combination of these two methods.

-20-20-20 General Purpose.
+General Purpose (20-20-20).
 Growers who use this fertilizer with soilless media risk ammonium toxicity because the nitrogen in this fertilizer is 75% ammonium and urea.
 Some growers who use media containing soil do not appear to have problems.
 If 20-20-20 is used, the soilless growing medium should be tested frequently for ammonium.
 20-20-20 supplies trace elements and has the greatest potential acidity of fertilizers commonly used in New England greenhouses.
 Tomato, eggplant and pepper plants are especially sensitive to ammonium, reducing plant growth and causing yellowing of the foliage.